subramanya1997/nexus/README.md

-# Nexus - AI Agent Infrastructure Platform (Mockup)
+# Agentic Trust - AI Agent Infrastructure Platform (Mockup)

-A fully functional mockup of the Nexus platform built with Next.js 16, TypeScript, and Tailwind CSS.
+A fully functional mockup of the Agentic Trust platform built with Next.js 16, TypeScript, and Tailwind CSS.

 ## Features